 - Just like the inner race, the outer race is the outer cylinder of the bearing.
 It is the other half of the bearing that the ball bearings roll against.

 - These little, perfectly round balls are where the magic happens.
 The ball bearings roll inside the inner and outer race making the bearing turning over and over again.
 The inner race is connected to the axle and allows your wheel to roll.

 - Some skate bearings have a retainer that helps keep the ball bearings separated equally from each other in the outer and inner raceways.

 Here is a really simple video of how ball bearings work in action:

 Here are another couple of great resources that I found that explain bearings in more detail:

 Roller Skate Bearings – Jeff Recommends

 If you are looking to replace your current roller skate bearings, I personally use Bones Super Reds bearings in all of my roller skates.
-I find that they are both cost effective (about $50 for a set of 16 – remember you need 16 bearings for roller skates – 8 wheels x 2 bearings / wheel) and one of the better bearings on the market.
+I find that they are both cost effective (about $50 for a set of 16 – remember you need 16 bearings for roller skates – 8 wheels x 2 bearings / wheel) and are one of the best roller skate bearings on the market.